-- (a) An accusatory instrument that initiates a criminal action, except as otherwise provided by ORS 133.073. - (b) A petition that initiates a juvenile delinquency proceeding under ORS 419C.250. - (c) A document that initiates an extradition proceeding under ORS 133.743 to 133.857. - (d) An initiating instrument in a contempt proceeding, including for purposes of this rule a motion and supporting documentation filed contemporaneously with the motion under ORS 33.055 (remedial) or an accusatory instrument that initiates a contempt proceeding and supporting documentation filed contemporaneously with the initiating instrument under ORS 33.065 (punitive). - (e) A notice of appeal from a justice court or municipal court judgment under ORS 138.057 or ORS 157.020(1), a justice court order under ORS 157.020(2), or a municipal court conviction under ORS 221.359. - (f) A document that initiates an action that is accompanied by an application for a waiver or deferral of a required fee. - (g) A document filed under seal or subject to in camera inspection, including a motion requesting that a simultaneously filed document be filed under seal or subject to in camera inspection, except that a document may be electronically filed in an adoption case.
+- (a) An accusatory instrument that initiates a criminal action, except as otherwise provided by ORS 133.073. - (b) A petition that initiates a juvenile delinquency proceeding under ORS 419C.250. - (c) A document that initiates an extradition proceeding under ORS 133.743 to 133.857. - (d) An initiating instrument in a contempt proceeding, including for purposes of this rule a motion and supporting documentation filed contemporaneously with the motion under ORS 33.055 (remedial) or an accusatory instrument that initiates a contempt proceeding and supporting documentation filed contemporaneously with the initiating instrument under ORS 33.065 (punitive). - (e) A notice of appeal from a justice court or municipal court judgment under ORS 138.057 or ORS 157.020(1), a justice court order under ORS 157.020(2), or a municipal court conviction under ORS 221.359. - (f) A document that initiates an action that is accompanied by an application for a waiver or deferral of a required fee.

-- (h) Except as provided in UTCR 21.090(4), a document that is required by law to be filed in original form, such as, but not limited to, an original will, a certified document, or a document under official seal. - (i) If applicable law requires an original document to be filed simultaneously with another document that is electronically filed, the filer must electronically file an image of the original document with the other electronically filed document and then conventionally file the original document within 7 business days after submitting the electronic filing.
-An original document conventionally filed under this paragraph is deemed filed on the date of filing of the electronically filed image of the same document. - (ii) If the filer elects to electronically file an image of an original document as set out in paragraph (h)(i) of this subsection, the filer must include in the Filing Comments field a statement that the electronic filing submission includes an image of an original document and that the filer will conventionally file the original document within 7 business days. - (iii) If the filer elects to electronically file an image of an original document as set out in paragraph (h)(i) of this subsection, when conventionally filing the original document, the filer must include a notification to the court that the image was previously electronically filed. - (i) A negotiable instrument tendered under UTCR 2.060 for entry of notation of judgment. - (j) A document delivered to the court under ORCP 55 (H)(2)(c). - (k) A Driver and Motor Vehicle Services Branch of the Oregon Department of Transportation (DMV) record, as defined in UTCR 10.020(1). - (I) A petition or motion for waiver of the mandatory eFiling requirement, as set out in UTCR 21.140(3). - (m) Any stipulated or ex parte matter listed in SLR 2.501 in a Judicial District's Supplementary Local Rules.
+- (g) A document filed under seal or subject to in camera inspection, including a motion requesting that a simultaneously filed document be filed under seal or subject to in camera inspection, except that a document may be electronically filed in an adoption case. - (h) Except as provided in UTCR 21.090(4), a document that is required by law to be filed in original form, such as, but not limited to, an original will, a certified document, or a document under official seal. - (i) If applicable law requires an original document to be filed simultaneously with another document that is electronically filed, the filer must electronically file an image of the original document with the other electronically filed document and then conventionally file the original document within 7 business days after submitting the electronic filing.
+An original document conventionally filed under this paragraph is deemed filed on the date of filing of the electronically filed image of the same document. - (ii) If the filer elects to electronically file an image of an original document as set out in paragraph (h)(i) of this subsection, the filer must include in the Filing Comments field a statement that the electronic filing submission includes an image of an original document and that the filer will conventionally file the original document within 7 business days. - (iii) If the filer elects to electronically file an image of an original document as set out in paragraph (h)(i) of this subsection, when conventionally filing the original document, the filer must include a notification to the court that the image was previously electronically filed. - (i) A negotiable instrument tendered under UTCR 2.060 for entry of notation of judgment. - (j) A document delivered to the court under ORCP 55 (H)(2)(c). - (k) A Driver and Motor Vehicle Services Branch of the Oregon Department of Transportation (DMV) record, as defined in UTCR 10.020(1). - (I) A petition or motion for waiver of the mandatory eFiling requirement, as set out in UTCR 21.140(3). - (m) Any stipulated or ex parte matter listed in SLR 2.501 in a Judicial District's Supplementary Local Rules. - (n) An undertaking that is accompanied by a deposit as security for the undertaking. - (o) A demonstrative or oversized exhibit. - (p) Trial exhibits, which must be submitted or delivered as provided in UTCR 6.050.

-(4) Limits on Exhibits
+(4) Consolidated Cases